ALib C++ Library

 4.5 A Design Pattern For Using Enum Records

-The previous chapters 4.1 - 4.2 provided a step by step tutorial-style guide into the concept of ALib Enum Records.
+The previous chapters 4.1 - 4.2 provided a step-by-step tutorial-style guide into the concept of ALib Enum Records.
 The code behind this small ALib Module is easy but still needs a little explanation - because it is as much a design concept as it is a library.

 This chapter wants to give further thoughts about this concept.